Aphrodite: Adonis

-The myth of Aphrodite and Adonis is probably derived from the ancient Sumerian legend of Inanna and Dumuzid.
-The Greek name Ἄδωνις (Adōnis, /el/) is derived from the Canaanite word ʼadōn, meaning "lord".
 The earliest known Greek reference to Adonis comes from a fragment of a poem by the Lesbian poet Sappho (c.
 630 – c.
 570 BC), in which a chorus of young girls asks Aphrodite what they can do to mourn Adonis's death.
 Aphrodite replies that they must beat their breasts and tear their tunics.
-Later references flesh out the story with more details.
-According to the retelling of the story found in the poem Metamorphoses by the Roman poet Ovid (43 BC – 17/18 AD), Adonis was the son of Myrrha, who was cursed by Aphrodite with insatiable lust for her own father, King Cinyras of Cyprus, after Myrrha's mother bragged that her daughter was more beautiful than the goddess.
+According to version in the Metamorphoses by the Roman poet Ovid (43 BC – 17/18 AD), Adonis was the son of Myrrha, who was cursed by Aphrodite with insatiable lust for her own father, King Cinyras of Cyprus, after Myrrha's mother bragged that her daughter was more beautiful than the goddess.
 Driven out after becoming pregnant, Myrrha was changed into a myrrh tree, but still gave birth to Adonis.

 Aphrodite found the baby and took him to the underworld to be fostered by Persephone.
 She returned for him once he was grown and discovered him to be strikingly handsome.
 Persephone wanted to keep Adonis, resulting in a custody battle between the two goddesses over whom should rightly possess Adonis.
 Zeus settled the dispute by decreeing that Adonis would spend one third of the year with Aphrodite, one third with Persephone, and one third with whomever he chose.
 Adonis chose to spend that time with Aphrodite.
 Then, one day, while Adonis was hunting, he was wounded by a wild boar and bled to death in Aphrodite's arms.
 In a semi-mocking work, the Dialogues of the Gods, the satirical author Lucian comedically relates how a frustrated Aphrodite complains to the moon goddess Selene about her son Eros making Persephone fall in love with Adonis and now she has to share him with her.